extremscorner/mplayer-ce/trunk/pack/README.txt

 |0Oื๘oท                             CHANGELOG                         ทo๘ืO0|
 `จ•จจจจจ จจจจจจจจจจจจจจจจ จจจจจจจจจจจจจจจ จจจจจจจจจจจจจจจจจจจจ จจจจจจจจจจจจจ'

+v0.71
+   * Improved memory management, due to MPlayer hanging if out of memory.
+     Also new feature added if you press 1 twice it will show mem 1 and mem 2 info.
+   * Driver improved with autodetection error, on error the device is reinitied
+     and read is retried, meaning it is very hard to hang the device.
+   * EHCI Improvements have been made and now more usb devices are supported.
+   * Now you don't need the fat partition to be primary or active, patch in libfat and now libfat searches in all partitions to find a fat partition.
+   * If test.dol http://mplayer-ce.googlecode.com/files/USB%20Test.rar say usb device is
+     100% compatible and a device is not working in the last MPlayer revision.
+Then
+     there isn't a fat partition on the device, as a lot of people use ntfs instead.
+   * Restore Points fixed, in previous release when you quit restore point was not saved,
+     now quit or power off saves restore point and can resume properly.
+     Delete your'e previous restore point incase it is corrupted, and check SD isn't locked.
+   * Improved smb connections, will always reconnect. (so you can remove shares from pc,
+     and re-enable them, MPlayer will reconnect, so it's a easier way to test smb if you
+     have problems setting it up).
+   * Improved stream initilization.
+   * Fixed green lines at the top of screen whilst loading MPlayerCE.
+   * Video files (which may be badly encoded) that may have unexpectedly froze at some point during playback in previous releases may playback without a possible glitch (such as that freeze/hang).
+   * Change in MPlayer but it's only for testing usb2, now you can load a external
+     driver from sd.
+If you copy the driver to sd that driver will be used instead of the internal driver, more details (drivers) will be added to google code at a
+     later date, thanx to hermes's patch.
+   * Finnally found/fixed the problem with network and usb2 conflicts, because the driver was using a bad device the name /dev/usb2 is good, but /dev/usb/ehc is bad
+     Because it is used by the network driver http://wiibrew.org/wiki//dev/usb/ehc http://wiibrew.org/wiki//dev/usb/oh0 In previous releases there was a possible conflict.
+   * Autoload implemented, so if the next file has a very similar name it will autoload it.
+     Using a levenshtein distance of 2.
+So if you need to change only 1 or 2 letter/numbers
+     then it is similar.
+     Examples: film.part1.avi > film.part2.avi only 1 change is needed to get the same name.
+     Also house.s01e09.avi > house.s01e10.avi works, (2 changes).
+   * Removed the need to load fonts twice when you load a video file as the fonts have to be loaded to adjust to the film size, 2 fonts are always loaded.
+1 for menu and 1 for subs.
+     Now font for subs are loaded only if it's needed, and the font face is cached, so fonts
+     are loaded faster, making the video file load quicker.
+   * Improved error reading streams/files (example if you remove share from your pc then
+     MPlayer stops film when cache has finished, now while MPlayer has cache it will try to
+     read again, so if you enable share again then MPlayer will continue playing without any
+     problems, only stops video file if can't read, or cache is empty.
+Now MPlayer is more
+     robust on errors).
+If you unplug & plug usb MPlayer will stop film because usb is off
+     and you need to remount.
+But if you get an error reading from usb or sd etc MPlayer
+     will try to read again.
+(For example when a hd usb's motor stops due to inactivity on
+     pause then when you press start again MPlayer will use cache and can recieve an error
+     because motor is not ready).
+   * Many other small fixes and code cleanup.

 v0.7
    * Files now first analyse, followed by cache, as cache was emptied on analysing previously so now you'll see cache filling later.